smeijerhof/371Project/readme.md

 ```
 Then run the exectuable by opening a terminal in `FishingFrenzy/` and running
 ```
-./frenzy <IP ADDRESS>
+./frenzy {IP ADDRESS}
 ```

-Where <IP ADDRESS> is the IP address of the machine running the server.
+Where {IP ADDRESS} is the IP address of the machine running the server.

 Fishing Frenzy is confirmed to work on Debian-based systems.
 We reccomend using Ubuntu 20.04 LTS.